 These days Amanda contributes to a broad spectrum of online publications covering religion, fashion, sex, music, politics, art and the occasional quirky "How To" piece.

-She is a self-described verbomaniac, a music snob, and has a penchant for stinky cheese, French wine and colorful socks.
-Amanda currently resides in the East Village with her Jack Russell, Hubbell.
+She is a self-described verbomaniac, a music snob, and has a penchant for stinky cheese, French wine, and colorful socks.
 She is not available for weddings, but will consider birthday party appearances as long as an ice cream cake and open-bar are provided.